amc5/applied-data-analysis/Module 1 - Installing R and RStudio and First Steps/Module-1.md

     -   Select a package to install
     -   By default, packages are installed at the system level (inside of the **library** folder within your ***R*** installation), and any missing dependenices are also installed by default
 -   Installing packages from the ***R*** console prompt:
-    -   Use the function `install.packages("")` \[where you include, between the quotes, the name of the package\].
+    -   Use the function `install.packages("")` \[where you include, between the quotes, the name of the package you want to install\].
 This command installs the package, by default, to the USER level, though this can be changed by providing a path to install to using the `lib` argument.
 Other arguments for this function can be set to specify the repository to download from, etc.

 Installing packages simply places them into a standard location on your computer.
 To actually use the functions they contain in an ***R*** session, you need to also load them into your ***R*** workspace.